haresfaiez/haresfaiez.github.io/_posts/2021-08-25-software-design-lessons-from-how-buildings-learn.md

 hard to maintain the inner layer, to change it, or to configure it with the input of a higher layer.

-> The trick is to remodel in such a way as to make later remodeling
-> unnecessary or at least easy.
-Keep furniture mobile.
-Keep wiring, plumbing,
-> and ducts accessible.

 The book gives the example of services (wires and pipes) hidden inside the structures (walls).
 Then, adding a new feeder is major work.